-Inequality of housing provision is not new as being an urban issue.
-However, with the level of urbanization of our age, and with rising inequalities in urban space, the issue has become more visible all around the world while providing clues of the reasons behind it.
+Inequality of housing provision is not news.
+However, with the level of global urbanization and the planetary expansion of inequalities in urban space, it became more visible all around the world.
+This manifestation also provides some clues for the reasons behind this urban problem.

-One example is the Ghost Estates of Ireland, where the building boom bursted with the crisis.
+One example is the Ghost Estates of Ireland, where the building boom magesticaly bursted.

 Built with visions of suburban prosperity in more optimistic times, the empty shells of former dream homes dot the countryside among piles of construction rubble and fallen-down fences.
 Economic highs and lows have led to abandonments of entire villages all over the world, from China to the Mediterranean, but Ireland is among the nations that was particularly hard-hit.